nasa/fprime/docs/UsersGuide/user/cmd-evt-chn-prm.md

 3. data_type: type of the value of the channel.
 Can be primitive and complex types.
 4. update: "on_change" to update only when the written value changes, and omitted to always downlink

-Code in the component-specific generated base class provides a function to call for to set the current value for a channel id.
+Code in the component-specific generated base class provides a function to call to set the current value for a channel id.
 This function must be supplied with a typed argument for the value.
 It will request the time tag internally.
-The code generator automatically adds ports for retrieving time tag and sending channelized data.
+The code generator automatically adds ports for retrieving time tags and sending channelized data.

 ### Telemetry Database